American Multiple Industries: Controversy

-AMI's game Custer's Revenge gained particular notoriety for its plot.
-In the game, the player controls the character of "Custer," a naked man sporting a cowboy hat and a visible erection, obviously inspired by George Armstrong Custer.
-Custer has to overcome various obstacles in order to rape a crudely depicted, large-breasted Native American woman who is tied to a cactus.
-The game prompted complaints from a number of groups—women's rights, anti-pornography, Native American, and video game critics all made complaints.
+AMI's most notorious title Custer's Revenge gained particular infamy for its plot.
+In the game, the player controls a caricature of George Armstrong Custer with a visible erection, wearing only a cowboy hat and boots.
+Custer has to overcome various obstacles in order to rape a crudely depicted, large-breasted Native American woman tied to a cactus.
+The game prompted complaints from many activist groups — women's rights, anti-pornography, and Native American — alongside video game critics.

 AMI exited the video game industry just before the video game crash of 1983.
-AMI's share of the rights to the games were sold to the PlayAround spin-off company, which continued the pornographic game line.
+Its rights to the games were sold to the PlayAround spin-off company, which continued the pornographic game line.